bar-and-c/electronicsoundmachines/_pages/99_about.md

 It will be about building things out of electronics and other things, and make sound.
 It is not the sole purpose, it is not just about putting a kit together; there will also be time for discussion about the circuits, to talk about what the components do, time for experimentation.
 You will learn how to solder, and gain at least a rudimentary understanding of analogue electronics.

-No previous knowledge is required, but if you DO have knowledge about electronics, soldering, etc., I would appreciate if you are willing to assist those in the group that need help.
+No previous knowledge is required, but if you _do_ have knowledge about electronics, soldering, etc., I would appreciate if you are willing to assist those in the group that need help.
 I have worked a bit with analogue audio electronics in the past, and have built a couple of guitar pedals, but I am by no means any electronics wizard.
-I truly believe that we can learn from each other.
+I believe that we can learn from each other.

 #### About language